FailAcademy/learning/wdp-vancouver/_projects/project-06.md

 ---
 layout: project
-title: Project 3 - Instagrid
+title: Project 6 - Portfolio
-due: Monday, October 19th (beginning of class)
+due: Monday, November 30th (beginning of class)
 ---

 Some information about the project goes here...